Pocket Gamer

-Pocket Gamer is a video game website that focuses on mobile, portable and handheld games.
-The site launched in 2005 and is published and owned by UK company Steel Media Ltd. The site covers all major portable and mobile gaming formats, including iPhone, iPod, iPad, MacBook, Pokémon GO Plus, Android, Nintendo Switch and others.
-It was one of the first to cover the iPhone gaming market.
-The publication also hands out awards for handheld games to recognize them in several categories.
-The British newspaper The Guardian at one time syndicated a list of recommended mobile games from Pocket Gamer, especially the list of recommended games for each month.
-In the years since launch, Steel Media Ltd has created many brand spin-offs, including the industry-facing PocketGamer.biz site and a series of conferences called Pocket Gamer Connects.
+Pocket Gamer is a video gaming website and former print magazine that focuses on mobile, portable and handheld games.
+It was launched in 2005 by Steel Media Limited.

-Its publisher Steel Media Ltd. was acquired by Enthusiast Gaming in 2019.
+The publication covers portable and mobile gaming formats, including iPhone, iPad, Android, Nintendo Switch and others.
+Steel Media has created many brand spin-offs, including the industry-facing PocketGamer.biz site and a series of conferences called Pocket Gamer Connects.

 History

 Launched in April 2005 with the subtitle 'play as you go', Pocket Gamer set out to provide professional editorial coverage of mobile and handheld gaming formats which they saw as the future of gaming.
 At launch the site focused on mobile phones (java and brew), the Nokia N-Gage, Nintendo's Game Boy series as well as the then newly launched Nintendo DS.
 They also mentioned PDAs and handheld console pretenders such as Gizmondo and the Tapwave Zodiac.
 The Sony PSP was added to the site soon after.
 When the Apple iPhone arrived in June 2007, followed by the subsequent launches of the iPod Touch in September 2007 and the App Store in July 2008, it grew to increasingly dominate the editorial agenda.
 The site subsequently added Nintendo 3DS, PlayStation Vita, Android, BlackBerry, Windows Phone 7, MeeGo and Palm to the roster of covered formats, although latterly it's concentrated just on iOS and Android, plus the Nintendo Switch in its portable mode.

 In October 2007, Pocket Gamer launched the Pocket Gamer Guide to Mobile Games magazine, which was first featured by T-Mobile, where it is published bi-monthly in all of their stores in the United Kingdom.
 It was expected to have a circulation of 150,000 copies.
 A digital version of Pocket Gamer was also available on the websites of Vodafone and 3 UK.
 In May 2008, British company Steel Media (founders of the Pocket Gamer website) announced that it partnered with O2 to produce the Pocket Gamer Guide to Mobile Games magazine, which had an initial print run of 500,000 copies and was made available in all O2 UK stores, making O2 the 4th UK mobile network to feature the Pocket Gamer magazine.
 In May 2008, the magazine's circulation reached 700,000 copies, with a total audience of 1.5 million when including web and WAP readership, and syndication reviews to Vodafone live! and the Samsung Fun Club.